Proposal writers are salespeople.

 Let me be clear.

-Too many people in the proposal development world think of themselves as technical writers.
+Far too many people in the proposal development world think of themselves as technical writers.
 There’s certainly a technical component to many of the proposals we write; I’m not denying or minimizing that.
 But a proposal, by its very nature, is a sales document.
 It is presented within the context of a buying/selling process.
-This necessarily means we–the people tasked with writing the proposal–have to think more like salespeople trying to make a sale than technical writers trying to chronicle every feature and function and caveat.
+This necessarily means we–the people tasked with writing the proposal–have to think more like salespeople trying to make a sale than technical writers trying to chronicle every feature.

 Proposals are not inherently informational or educational–though they normally include both.
-Proposal ARE inherently a persuasive document.
-Proposal writers need to embrace this.
+Proposal ARE inherently a selling document meant to persuade buyers.
+Proposal writers need to embrace this idea; you are not technical writers, you are sales writers.

 Proposal writers should broaden our view of our role

-If we think and act like salespeople, though, if we focus on building the best sales argument rather than just answering detailed questions with technical responses, we do a better job helping the sales staff to close the sale they started.
-In the process, we become more valuable to our organizations, too.
+If we think and act like salespeople, though, if we focus on building the best sales argument rather than just answering detailed questions with technical responses, then we’re fulfilling our selling role.
+And in the process, we also become more valuable to our organizations.

 David Seibert is a professional salesperson and consultant for businesses that respond to formal procurements in non-federal markets.
 Dave publishes a comprehensive curriculum of online, self-paced proposal training classes, delivers onsite and online proposal training programs for dedicated proposal teams, and provides proposal and business development consulting services for businesses that want to improve their win rates.